 There are so many cute decorating options, even without cutting the cookies into different shapes.

 These sugar cookie bars are very easy to make.
 You’ll need flour, baking powder, salt, butter, sugar, an egg, sour cream and vanilla extract.

 Mix your dry ingredients together and set them aside.
 Then you’ll cream together your butter and sugar.
 You do this so that cookies end up soft and not gritty with any undissolved sugar.
 The egg, sour cream and vanilla are added into the creamed sugar and then the dry ingredients are added in.

 You’ll have a cookie dough now, and you don’t need to chill the dough first.
 You don’t need to roll it out into just the right thickness, and worry about then being too thin, or too thick that they spread.
 The dough is a bit crumbly, but all you need to do is press the dough together and into a greased 9×13 pan.
 The bars are baked and after they cool you’ll whip up the frosting.

 The frosting I use is only 4 ingredients and it comes together in just seconds.
 It’s a recipe from my mother in law and its so good!

-These bars are very sweet and rich, so don’t use all the frosting, or cut the pieces into bite size if they might be too much for you.
+These bars are sweet and rich, so if you think they might be too much for you, don’t use all the frosting, or cut the pieces into bite size.
 But personally, I think you’ll love them!